run-llama/llama_index/docs/index.rst

 Welcome to GPT Index!
 =====================================

-GPT Index is a project consisting of a set of data structures that are created using LLMs and can be traversed using LLMs in order to answer queries.
+GPT Index is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.

 The Github project page is here: https://github.com/jerryjliu/gpt_index.